 It Takes a Village

 But happily, we can be encouraged by others in the process of making up our response, and they can encourage us, too.
 That's what the Bengsons are doing in the Keep Going Song.
 Along with the hills and rivers, trees and stars - along with friends and family, and strangers, too - along with the great Compassion with us and beyond us - they, the Bengsons, are helping to create a Keep Going community.
 And in our listening and sharing their song we are helping them, too.
-We are all congregants in the church of Keep Going.
+We are all congregants in the church, synagogue, mosque, and temple of Keep Going.
 Our hope is to Keep Going in a spirit of love, wishing the best for each and even for all.

 And Red Birch Trees

 Nature plays a special role in this impulse to Keep Going.
 Not nature in general but nature in specific.
 For some it will be a particular field, for others a particular garden, for still others a particular tree, such as the red birch tree in the beautiful song Red River Birch: "When the worst comes howling, when the congregation's scowling in the pews, just think of the great Miami washing through the church, synagogue, mosque, and temple; and rest your head under the red river birch..
 Let "the breadth of bird song" be the way that God speaks to you.
 Let the birch tree be the place "where my God speak words I can understand."
 Especially if the gathering place is filled with hatred and judgmental eyes and criticism, let the birch be your place for finding God, say the Bengsons.
 Let nature be the medium through which you receive God.
 Here, too, is process theology: the Life in whose heart all lives unfold is in all life, not human life alone, and sometimes it is through the more-than-human that we come closest to God.